Frank Daniel

 František "Frank" Daniel (April 14, 1926 – February 29, 1996) was a Czech-American screenwriter, film director and teacher.
 He is known for developing the sequence paradigm of screenwriting, in which a classically constructed movie can be broken down into three acts, and a total of eight specific sequences.
 He served as co-chair of the Columbia University film program, and as a dean of FAMU, the American Film Institute and the USC School of Cinema-Television.
 He was also an Artistic Director of the Sundance Institute.

 Life

 Czechoslovakia

 František Daniel was born in Kolín, Czechoslovakia.
 He earned a master's degree in music before studying film at VGIK in Moscow.
 Daniel was a member of a production unit Feix-Daniel at state-owned Barrandov Studios.
-In addition to that he wrote screenplays and taught screenwriting at FAMU.
+In addition to that he wrote screenplays and taught screenwriting at FAMU in Prague.
 Among his students were Miloš Forman, Věra Chytilová or Pavel Juráček.
 In 1959 he had to leave Barrandov after the movies he worked on were criticised for having "liberal tendencies" by František Kahuda.

 In 1956, Daniel and Miloš Kratochvíl published the screenwriting textbook Cesta za filmovým dramatem.
 In 1965, he produced The Shop on Main Street, which won an Oscar for the best foreign language film.
 In 1968 he served as dean of the Faculty of Film and Television – FAMU, part of the Academy of Performing Arts in Prague.